Carnival Cruises hit with a costly ransomware attack

 In addition to routine patching, basic staff education on phishing and defense for any internet-facing application, enterprises "need to make sure they vet the security of partners as thoroughly as they vet their own security infrastructure."

 "The best defense against ransomware is a good offense through proactive prevention and mitigation.
-Behavioral modeling through user and entity behavior analytics is one of the most effective approaches," Cassidy said.
+Behavioral modeling through user and entity behavior analytics is one of the most effective approaches," Richard Cassidy, senior director of security strategy at Exabeam, told TechRepublic.

 "The goal is to monitor certain behaviors on a regular basis in order to recognize what is normal for users and devices on the network.
 This makes it easier to detect unusual behavior that could be the result of a ransomware attack.
 Typically a ransomware attack takes several stages, making early detection possible with the right solution."